citp/privacy-policy-historical/s/sa/sag/saga.co.uk.md

-> *The following text is extracted and transformed from the saga.co.uk privacy policy that was archived on 2015-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150619062612id_/http%3A//www.saga.co.uk/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the saga.co.uk privacy policy that was archived on 2015-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151221121543id_/http%3A//www.saga.co.uk/privacy-policy.aspx) for the most accurate reproduction.*

 # Saga Group Data Protection Privacy Policy - Saga

-### This is the standard data protection privacy policy for the Saga Group (which includes the Saga, and Allied Healthcare and Nestor Primecare groups of companies).
+### This is the standard data protection privacy policy for the Saga Group.

 When it comes to your privacy we never compromise.
 We will always be clear about why we need the details we ask for, and ensure your personal information is kept as secure as possible.
 How we do this is explained below.

-**Last updated: June 2015**
+**Last updated: December 2015**

   * Introduction
   * How we use the information you provide us